dondi3go/supersynk/README.md

 animations ?
 A client can receive, from time to time, older positions of an object, breaking the fluidity of this object movement.

 What can be done ?
-You can questions your choices in life, like *why did I chosse HTTP, I knew it would have limitations ?* or you can prefer quick and not that beautyfull fixes over heavy rethinking, because you are punk.
-Well, in fact disorder is punk but I would prefer my animations to be nice and this project not to suffer from too many embarassing issues.
+You can questions your choices in life, like *'why did I choose HTTP, I knew it would have limitations ?'* or you can prefer quick and not that beautyfull fixes over heavy rethinking, because you are punk.
+Well, in fact disorder is punk but I would prefer my animations to be nice and this project not to suffer from too many ugly issues.

 What can be done fast about this disorder ?
 This is what I did : As latence can occur on the way between the client and the server, or on the way back, between the server and